jboss-developer/jboss-jdg-quickstarts/cdi-jdg/README.md

 What is it?
 -----------

 The `cdi-jdg` quickstart demontrates injection of Infinispan caches into a web application using CDI.
+It it worth to mention that dependencies used in this quickstart needs to be present in EAP instance.
+In other words, one needs to JDG EAP modules.
+If one wishes to run this quickstart without EAP modules, the scope of JDG dependencies must be changed from `provided` into `compile`.
+A manifest entry with dependencies also needs to be removed.

 Additionally, this quickstart uses JCache integration which makes accessing Cache much easier.